ampproject/amp.dev/content/docs/integration/pwa-amp/amp-as-pwa.md

 When a user visits [AMPbyExample](http://ampbyexample.com/) from a AMP-supporting platform and then clicks continues the onward journey onto the same site, they navigate away from the AMP Cache to the origin.
 The website still uses the AMP library, of course, but because it now lives on the origin, it can use a service worker, can prompt to install and so on.

-{% call callout('Remember', type='caution') %}
-The Service Worker won't be able to interact with the AMP-cached version of your page.
+Remember: The Service Worker won't be able to interact with the AMP-cached version of your page.
 Use it for onward journeys to your origin.
-{% endcall %}

 ## Add a Web App Manifest